Parquery/icontract/docs/source/usage.rst

 The ``error`` argument can either be:

-* **An exception class.** The exception is constructed with the violation message and finally raised.
 * **A callable that returns an exception.** The callable accepts the subset of arguments of the original function (including ``result`` and ``OLD`` for postconditions) or ``self`` in case of invariants, respectively, and returns an exception.
 The arguments to the condition function can freely differ from the arguments